melodiehc/NetflixClone/README.md

 - **Search** - Search movies by keywords.

 ## Getting Started

-1. Clone the repo `git clone https://github.com/user/netflix-clone.git`
-2. Open `index.html` to view the app.
+1. Open `NetflixIndex.html` to view the app.

-## Customizing Data

-The movie data is stored in `data.js`.
-Each movie has properties like title, genre, rating, summary etc. To add/edit/remove movies, simply modify this file.

 ## Contributing